DebonairSM/vsol-analyst/README.md

   - Each project has its own chat sessions
 - **ChatSession**: Stores conversation history as JSON
   - Linked to a specific project
+  - Contains all messages and file analysis
+- **Attachment**: Stores uploaded files
+  - Linked to a specific chat session
+  - Supports spreadsheets and images
+  - Tracks file type, path, and metadata

 ## User Roles